How Much Does It Cost to Start a Farm? Full Cost Breakdown

 Specialty Farms

-Specialty farms, like organic or hydroponic, have special requirements:
+Specialty farms, such as organic or hydroponic, have extra requirements:

 2. Hydroponic systems demand advanced equipment and technology.